BluesparkLabs/abtech-mibew-chat/README.md

-# A-B Tech Mibew Chat widget style
+# A-B Tech Mibew Chat theme

 These custom chat widget styles for Mibew matche the 2020 A-B Tech website redesign.
 The styles are loosly based on the default Mibew chat widget styles